From The Atlantic

 More questions?
 Go to the vasectomy page and read the eBook.

-There two areas that have to heal after a vasectomy reversal procedure.
+There are two areas that have to heal after a vasectomy reversal procedure.

 The Reversal Site

-So though the two primary areas that need to heal before strenuous physical activity or sexual activity are different in character, the magic number of time is around three weeks-four weeks.
+So although the two primary areas that need to heal before strenuous physical activity or sexual activity are different in character, the magic number of time is around three weeks-four weeks.

 Anecdotally, I have had a patient present to my office the day after a reversal stating that he was having bleeding at the incision site.
 He confessed that he had had sex the night of the procedure.
 I reassured him the bleeding was from the skin edge and nothing to be concerned about.

 This couple had a baby almost 9 months later to the day.
 Go figure!